Clojure Macros: Creating vars from a map

 After sharing my solution using (into [])

-in the Clojurians Slack I was made aware that instead if turning the thing into a vector
+in the Clojurians Slack I was made aware that instead if turning the thing into a

-that feels slightly more aligned with my intention:
+in code that feels slightly more aligned with my intention:

 (defmacro def-all [m]